Europe’s startups get bootcamp booster

 Though startups are hyped as disruptive and revolutionary, only a few have totally new business ideas.
 Rockstart’s firms are no different.
 Deutsch’s company, which generates sales leads from tracking web visits, competes with one now owned by Google.
 Another Rockstart company is a bit like crowdfunding site Kickstarter.
 A business from Colombia wants to help traditional taxi companies rival Uber, the car-sharing business that is encroaching on many European markets.

-Rockstart founder Kneppers and programme director Rune Theill say the lack of originality doesn’t matter: The bootcamp is more about people than products.
+Rockstart founder Kneppers and program director Rune Theill say the lack of originality doesn’t matter: The bootcamp is more about people than products.

 Often, the people are the products.
 Many big companies buy startups because they want their founders to work for them, bringing in skills or innovative blood.